ridashafqaat/Chapter-5-0f-Js/README.md

 # Chapter-5-0f-Js
-This is a short part of my assignment...
+This is a short part of my assignment..